Cheap ways to re-fresh any room, #lock-down revamp.

 Re-organising your storage is another way to free up space and re-fresh any space, check out our blog how to de-clutter.
 Do remember you will need to store you re-organised stuff as the tip and charity shops are currently closed.

 There are lots of different websites where you can order photos off direct from your phone.
 Some of these companies, you can get up to 50, of the smaller size photos (6×4) for free.
 With these smaller photos you can create a gallery wall, using different frames of the same size, all painted same colour.

-Check out our posts on Home Improvements on a budget below.
-If you need a little bit of extra cash to get the project started, we have loans available from £500 – £7,500 for Home Improvements.
+If you need a little bit of extra cash to get the project started, we have loans available from £500 – £4,000 for Home Improvements.